milonmaze/privacy-terms-observatory/www.att.com/legal/terms.AccessIDTermsofService.html.md

 1. AT&T Access ID and Account Management – General
 1.1

 AT&T Access ID is a type of user ID that allows you to establish your online identity, and use that identity to manage multiple AT&T accounts online and/or to use other AT&T and third party services and applications.
 Account Management includes AT&T's online account management sites known as myAT&T, and any other account management site or functionality that AT&T offers.
-By creating or using an AT&T Access ID or Account Management, you are agreeing to these Terms, the AT&T Online Terms of Use at https://www.att.com/legal/terms.attWebsiteTermsOfUse.html and the AT&T Privacy Policy at www.att.com/privacy, each as amended from time to time, incorporated by reference, for any and all use of AT&T Access ID or Account Management.
+By creating or using an AT&T Access ID or Account Management, you are agreeing to these Terms, the AT&T Online Terms of Use at https://www.att.com/legal/terms.attWebsiteTermsOfUse.html and the AT&T Privacy Notice at www.att.com/privacy, each as amended from time to time, incorporated by reference, for any and all use of AT&T Access ID or Account Management.

 1.2.
 CONTRACTUAL AGE LIMITATION.